 Providers Play an Important Role in Helping Families

-Families who qualify for childcare benefits through CCDJFS must use certified or licensed providers.
+Families who qualify for childcare benefits through CCDJFS must use licensed providers.
 These providers lend a helping hand to eligible families as they work toward becoming more self-sufficient.

 CCDJFS Self-Employed Contractors